Move over, skinny jeans - I'll be wearing these stylish yet comfortable hiking trousers all summer

 Equally, the lightweight, moisture-wicking material is handy as temperatures begin to rise, especially when paired with a T-shirt or vest top.
 On particularly cold days, you could opt for the Thermal Skinny Outdoor Trousers.
 They look similar on the outside but have a thermal fleece lining.
 Likewise, on hotter days, walking or running shorts, of course, might feel preferable.

-But the MAX’s adaptability is one of their key features.
+But the MAX’s adaptability is one of its key features.
 Looking at the reviews, women have worn them to Everest Base Camp and to winter coaching sessions, as well as on regular hikes and simply out and about.

 To date, I have paired them with hiking boots, trainers, sandals and flipflops.
 I have worn them on breezy beach walks in Cornwall, next to a campfire in Scotland, while getting groceries and enjoying pub lunches, on flat dog walks around the park and on many walks across the Pennine moorlands.
 Safe to say, you get your money’s worth.

-Other hiking trousers for women I recommend
+More hiking trousers for women I recommend

 A journalist with two decades of experience, Susan interviewed A-list names in film and TV before going freelance and focusing on health, wellbeing, and lifestyle features.
 She has since spoken to world-renowned experts on the most innovative and effective ways to look after your mind and body; her work appearing in publications such as Daily Express, Daily Mirror, Metro, Fabulous and The Telegraph.
 When Susan isn’t working on her laptop, she is most content hiking in the Peak District or finding quiet camping spots to while away a weekend and knows first-hand the restorative benefits of being outdoors.